yaronpri/printer-app/README.md

-# event-hub-crawler-watcher
+# Printer App

-A python program which calculate current unprocessed event for given event hub for requested consumer group and print it to console
+A python program which send a log messages to STDOUT for specific interval time